awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 EBS volumes attached to Nitro\-based instances use the default NVMe driver provided by the operating system\.
 Most operating systems specify a timeout for I/O operations submitted to NVMe devices\.
 The default timeout is 30 seconds and can be changed using the `nvme_core.io_timeout` boot parameter \(or the `nvme.io_timeout` boot parameter for Linux kernels before version 4\.6\)\.
 For testing purposes, you can also dynamically update the timeout by writing to `/sys/module/nvme_core/parameters/io_timeout` using your preferred text editor\.
 If I/O latency exceeds the value of this parameter, the Linux NVMe driver fails the I/O and return an error to the filesystem or application\.
 Depending on the I/O operation, your filesystem or application can retry the error\.
 In some cases, your filesystem may be remounted as read\-only\.

-For an experience similar to EBS volumes attached to Xen instances, we recommend setting this timeout to the highest value possible\.
+For an experience similar to EBS volumes attached to Xen instances, we recommend setting `nvme.io_timeout` to the highest value possible\.
 For current kernels, the maximum is 4294967295, while for earlier kernels the maximum is 255\.
-The `nvme.io_timeout` boot parameter is already set to the maximum value for the following Linux distributions:
-+ Amazon Linux AMI 2017\.09\.01 or later
-+ Canonical 4\.4\.0\-1041 or later
-+ SLES 12 SP2 \(4\.4 kernel\) or later
-+ RHEL 7\.5 \(3\.10\.0\-862 kernel\) or later
+Depending on the version of Linux, the timeout might already be set to the supported maximum value\.
+For example, the timeout is set to 4294967295 by default for Amazon Linux AMI 2017\.09\.01 and later\.

 You can verify the maximum value for your Linux distribution by writing a value higher than the suggested maximum to `/sys/module/nvme_core/parameters/io_timeout` and checking for the `Numerical result out of range` error when attempting to save the file\.